haileT11/runinng-script-/README.md

-JavaScript
+# JavaScript

+1. javascript
-is a programming language that powers the dynamic behavior on most websites.
+    - is a programming language that powers the dynamic behavior on most websites.
 Alongside HTML and CSS, it is a core technology that makes the web run.

-variable
+1. variable

-function
+1. function

-object
+1. object
-Object: Collections of related data.
+    - Object: Collections of related data.

-array
+1. array

-interpolate
+1. interpolate
-string interpolation
+1. string interpolation

-String
+1. String
-String: Any grouping of characters on your keyboard (letters, numbers, spaces, symbols, etc.) surrounded by single quotes: ' ... ' or double quotes " ... ".
+    - String: Any grouping of characters on your keyboard (letters, numbers, spaces, symbols, etc.) surrounded by single quotes: ' ... ' or double quotes " ... ".
 Though we prefer single quotes.
 Some people like to think of string as a fancy word for text.

-const
+1. const

-let
+1. let

-scope
+1. scope

-function deinition
+1. function deinition

-function envocation
+1. function envocation

-console.log()
+1. console.log()
- method is used to log or print messages to the console. it can be used to print objects and other info.
+    - method is used to log or print messages to the console. it can be used to print objects and other info.

+    ```javascript
-//console.log('Hi there!');
+        console.log('Hi there!');
+    ```

-libraries
+1. libraries
-contain methoods that can be called by appending the library name with a period.,the method name, and set of parentheses.
+    - contain methoods that can be called by appending the library name with a period.,the method name, and set of parentheses.
-// Math is the library  math.random()
+    - "Math" is an example of a library `math.random()`

-Numbers
+1. Numbers
-numbers are a primitive adat type. they incllude the set of all integers and floating point numbers.
+    - numbers are a primitive adat type. they incllude the set of all integers and floating point numbers.

 .length
 the .length property of a string returns the number of characters that make up the string.